egandavidpatrick-del/AutoRegisterUpdater/README.md

 - One-click <b>Update Register</b> - updates Excel and generates PDF register

 ---
+## Document Issue Register File locking important!

+The Auto Document Issue Register Updater software is designed as an on-premise application and is intended to be installed on a Windows 11 64-bit computer.

+It is important to consider where the Document Issue Register spreadsheet is stored.
+The spreadsheet may be located either on the local hard drive of the host computer or on a shared network file server accessible to authorised users.

+The software incorporates a file-locking mechanism designed to prevent multiple users from simultaneously accessing and modifying the Document Issue Register.
+This safeguard is effective when the spreadsheet is stored locally or on a conventional network file server.

+However, it is important to note that the built-in file-locking mechanism is not effective when the Document Issue Register is accessed through a cloud-based storage solution.
+Cloud storage and synchronisation services may not support or recognise the application's file-locking mechanism in the same way as a local or network-based file system.

+Therefore, if the Document Issue Register is stored on a cloud drive, the file-locking functionality within the Auto Document Issue Register Updater software cannot be relied upon.
+In this scenario, there are no guaranteed safeguards to prevent multiple users or processes from accessing and modifying the spreadsheet simultaneously.

+For reliable operation of the software's file-locking and file-in-use safeguards, it is recommended that the Document Issue Register be stored either on the local hard drive of the host computer or on a conventional communal network file server.

+---

 [Back to top](#enterprise-project)
 <a id="tech-stack"></a>
 ## 🛠 Tech Stack